This page has been updated and replaced as part of the DNREC Web Reboot Project.

 Brownfields Development Agreement (BDA) to perform an investigation and, if necessary, a remedial action or remedy, for the purpose of addressing the risks posed by past releases of hazardous substances at these sites.
 A BDA is only available to parties that are not current site owners.
 The Voluntary Cleanup Program will continue for site owners.

-Financial assistance is available to eligible parties in the form of Brownfield Grants funded by HSCA and the Brownfield Revolving Loan Fund.
+Financial assistance is available to eligible parties in the form of Brownfields Grants funded by HSCA and the Brownfields Revolving Loan Fund.
 Both help eligible borrowers pay for the cleanup of brownfields.
-Please refer to SIRS Loans and Grants for more information.
+Please refer to RS Loans and Grants for more information.